 Description

-Made with silky pumpkin puree, tangy sourdough starter and fragrant fall spices, this moist and tender sourdough pumpkin bread (loaf) can be made on the same-day, or chilled overnight to maximize flavor and digestibility.
+Made with silky pumpkin puree, tangy sourdough starter and warm fall spices, this super-moist sourdough pumpkin bread can be made on the same-day, or chilled overnight to maximize flavor and digestibility.
 Use leftover pumpkin purée to make my pumpkin sourdough scones.

 Ingredients